 - Arizona State University offers an online Bachelor of Science in Psychology program that consists of 120 credits and completion of 39 classes with each class taking 7.5 weeks.
 This program can be completed in two to three years.
 Graduates can find many career opportunities in psychology as well as research-related jobs that usually required advanced degrees.

 Master degree programs in psychology usually take from two to three years to complete, but online students may finish earlier.
 Students may be required to complete a thesis.
 Many psychologist positions require at least a master’s degree.
 Completing a master’s degree in psychology prepares students find upper-level jobs in the field of psychology.
-They may find work in research design, industrial-organizational psychology, and many more.
+They may find work in research design, industrial-organizational psychology, child psychology, and many more.

 - Mount Mercy University offers a Master of Science in Psychology program.
 The five- and 10-week course blocks allow students to maintain a flexible schedule.
 Students can choose from multiple start dates.
 This program is also offered on campus.